rizkirakasiwi/RESTful_API_NodeJs_Express_MySQL/README.md

 # RESTful_API_NodeJs_Express_MySQL (Multiple SQL Command)
-RESTful API with NodeJs, Express and MySQL

-the module who you need to run this RESTful API
+RESTful API with NodeJs, Express and MySQL first you should write your firebase admin key to this code and this is the module who you need to run this RESTful API

 install express